BlueBrain/nexus/src/main/paradox/docs/api/iam/iam-acls-api.md

 ## Append ACLs

-This operation appends the provided ACL collection to the existing collection of ACL on the provided address.
+This operation appends the provided ACL collection to the existing collection of ACL on the provided path.

 ```
 PATCH /v1/acls/{address}?rev={previous_rev}